mvolkmann/blog/src/progressive-web-apps.md

   to send it some of the fetched data
 - web app updates the DOM using the received data

+### Updates

 By default, changes to service worker code are not loaded by refreshing the browser.
 To force this in Chrome during development:

 - open the DevTools